 College credit may be awarded based on ACE recommendations, but that recommendation is subject to faculty review to establish equivalency.
 The College awards only those credits appropriate to the student’s degree program.

-Because most credits for military experience will be recognized as electives only, students should seek guidance from a college adviser before requesting this credit.
+Because most credits for military experience will be recognized as electives only, students should seek guidance from a college advisor before requesting this credit in order to understand any implications related to excess hours or other concerns.

 Credit Earned at Non-U.S. Institutions